LCHoffman/Excel_Challenge/README.md

  * Pivot charts (stacked column and line)

 ## Report
-Please see the MS Word Doc in the Repo () for detailed answers to the following questions.
+Please see the MS Word Doc in the Repo (HOFFMAN-Excel-challenge-questions.docx) for detailed answers to the following questions.

 Discussion
 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?